sangupta/codefix/README.md

 ----------

-For transparency and insight into our release cycle, and for striving to maintain backward compatibility, `cdoefix` will be maintained under the Semantic Versioning guidelines as much as possible.
+For transparency and insight into our release cycle, and for striving to maintain backward compatibility, `codefix` will be maintained under the Semantic Versioning guidelines as much as possible.

 Releases will be numbered with the follow format: